 The Audit Committee assists the Board in fulfilling its oversight responsibilities, primarily in reviewing and reporting financial and non-financial information to shareholders, systems of internal control and risk management and the audit process.
 The Committee comprises the independent Non-Executive Director(s) and meets at least twice annually.
-The Finance Director and the external auditors attend meetings by invitation only.
+The Finance Director and Chief Operating Officer and the external auditors attend meetings by invitation only.
 The Audit Committee meet privately (without any other Board member present) with the external auditors at least once per year.

 Nominations Committee (chaired by John Clarke)